What is the Child Tax Credit and who is entitled to it?

 - The age of the child is important: you can apply the discount to children up to 18 years of age.
 But be warned, if your child decides to go to university or take advantage of another type of education, in short, the child continues to study, your entitlement to child tax credit is extended until the child is 26.

-- The child must have dependent status: a dependent child is a child who is in education, has no income of his/her own or is unable to support him/herself.
+- The child must have dependent status: a dependent child is one who is in education, has no income of his/her own or is unable to support him/herself.
 This may be due to a disability, for example.
 In other words, once your child loses his or her student status and starts earning an income (earnings while studying may not play a role in this case), your entitlement to claim child benefit ends.

 You also need to clarify who all falls under the category of “child” in this case.
 These are: